burke-software/schooldriver/docs/develop.rst

 School specific features
 -------------------------

-..
-QUESTION:: A school wants some odd feature but it should be off by default.
+.. admonition:: A school wants some odd feature but it should be off by default.
 What do I do?

 Settings should go in constance-config_.
 Help text and a sane default is required.